-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - What were Montesquieu's ideas about government?

-- What is Deism?
+- What is the taxation system?

 - e Three branches that check and balance each other: executive, legislative, judicial

-5 Multiple Choice Questions
+5 Multiple choice questions

-5 True/False Questions
+5 True/False questions

 Bossuet → philosophe, enlightenment thinker, came up with idea of general will